 The Dodow is a market-leading glowing timer device which helps people get to sleep in as little as 8 minutes.
 The user breathes in time with the light display, which calms the brain and body and prepares it for sleep.
 The Dodow costs £49.99, or you can buy bundles at reduced rates.

-If you are not sure whether or not your relative with dementia struggles to sleep then you may be interested in Assistive Telecare.
-Assistive Telecare, such as a wireless bed exit pad, can help you to keep track of your relative's activity at night.
-Read more about Assitive Telecare for the elderly.
+If you are not sure whether or not your relative with dementia struggles to sleep then you may be interested in Smart Home Monitoring.
+Smart Home Monitoring can help you to keep track of your relative's activity at night, and if they are getting up and out of bed.

 Dementia products and aids for preventing falls